 In Trinity: The Best-Kept Secret (Second Edition, p.
 337), Vallee and Harris listed Baca’s book at the very top of their list of sources.
 They wrote, “The primary reference to the events described here is monograph by Reme Baca and Jose Padilla, entitled: Born on the Edge of Ground Zero: Living in the Shadow of Area 51.”

 That Baca is the primary author of the hoax story is further supported, in my opinion, by careful listening to multiple radio interviews, conducted as early as 2003 and as late as 2010, in which the two men called in simultaneously but from separate locations.
-Baca is voluble, reeling off detailed stories and anecdotes, sometimes having to be pulled back from rambling digressions.
-Padilla, in contrast, is usually relatively taciturn, often halting, giving short rote answers, sometimes frustrating the friendly interrogators with the minimalistic nature of his responses.
+Baca was voluble, reeling off detailed stories and anecdotes, sometimes having to be pulled back from rambling digressions.
+Padilla, in contrast, was usually relatively taciturn, often halting, giving short rote answers, sometimes frustrating the friendly interrogators with the minimalistic nature of his responses.